-Havana Buzz is the fourth chapter of the ongoing series The Buzz Project.
+Havana Buzz is the fourth instalment in The Buzz Project’s ongoing photo-documentary series.

 Havana is a city like no other.
 Shrouded in myth and contradiction, Cuba’s capital is one of the most iconic and controversial metropolises in the world.